homestar92/ring-lardner-transcriptions/Sick 'Em.md

 That stung him.

-“They ain’t no homely wop got nothin’ on me!”’ he says.
+“They ain’t no homely wop got nothin’ on me!” he says.
 “If I can’t do no better’n he done I’ll quit pitchin’ and peddle bananas, which is what he’d ought to be doin’.”

 Well, I kept him goin’ till bedtime and all the next forenoon.
 He was out to the park and dressed before anybody, and he warmed up enough for three games.
 Red ast him oncet if he wasn’t workin’ too hard.